Shoot Out the Lights: History

-Finally, in the summer of 1981 Joe Boyd signed the Thompsons to his small Hannibal label and, in November of that year, the Thompsons went into Olympic Studios in London and recorded a new album.
+In the summer of 1981 Joe Boyd signed the Thompsons to his small Hannibal label and, in November of that year, the Thompsons went into Olympic Studios in London and recorded a new album.
 Boyd's proposal, which the Thompsons accepted, was that the album be recorded in a matter of days so that money could be put aside for a tour of the US.
 The resulting Shoot Out the Lights included fresh recordings of six songs that had been recorded during the Rafferty-sponsored sessions and two newer songs.
 Linda Thompson was several months pregnant when the album was recorded and so there was no prospect of an immediate release or supporting tour.
-By the time the album was released Richard and Linda Thompson's marriage was over.
+By the time the album was released, Richard and Linda Thompson's marriage was over.

-Ironically, the album that was recorded when the Thompsons' career seemed all but over and which turned out to be their last album together was their best-selling album and was acclaimed as one of their greatest artistic achievements.
-Shoot Out the Lights and the May 1982 tour were crucial in re-launching Richard Thompson's career and in restoring his reputation as a songwriter and guitar player.
+Shoot Out the Lights became their best-selling album and was acclaimed as one of their greatest artistic achievements.
+The album and the May 1982 tour were crucial in re-launching Richard Thompson's career and in restoring his reputation as a songwriter and guitar player.

 Critical response

 For a release on an independent label, Shoot Out the Lights had a significant critical impact.
-Robert Christgau made it a pick hit saying "these are powerfully double-edged metaphors for the marriage struggle".
-At the end of 1982, many critics placed the album on their year-end "best of" lists, for example, placing it at #2 on The Village Voice Pazz & Jop Critics Poll.
+Robert Christgau designated it as the "pick hit" of the month in his "Consumer Guide" column, saying "these are powerfully double-edged metaphors for the marriage struggle".
+At the end of 1982, many critics placed the album on their year-end "best of" lists, for example, placing it at number two on The Village Voice Pazz & Jop Critics Poll, behind Elvis Costello's Imperial Bedroom.
 It has continued to be highly regarded.
 AllMusic praises it as "a meditation on love and loss in which beauty, passion, and heady joy can still be found in defeat".
-And The Rolling Stone Album Guide called the album "absolutely perfect" and cited it for its "vividly emotional writing and the stirringly impassioned playing".
+(The New) Rolling Stone Album Guide called the album "absolutely perfect" and cited it for its "vividly emotional writing and the stirringly impassioned playing".

-In 1987, Shoot Out the Lights was ranked #24 on Rolling Stone magazine's "100 Best Albums of the Last 20 Years" and in 1989 it was ranked #9 on the same magazine's list of The 100 Best Albums of the Eighties.
+In 1987 Shoot Out the Lights was ranked number 24 on Rolling Stone magazine's "100 Best Albums of the Last 20 Years" and in 1989 it was ranked number 9 on the same magazine's list of The 100 Best Albums of the Eighties.
 The album was ranked number 332 on its list of the 500 greatest albums of all time.
 It was voted number 422 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 In March 2005, Q magazine placed the title song at number 99 in its list of the 100 Greatest Guitar Tracks.